axelpale/sprinkler/README.md

 # sprinkler.js<sup>v0.3.0</sup>

-With Sprinkler you can make awesome image rain effects on canvas.
+With Sprinkler you can create an image rain on canvas.
 Give it a canvas element and a list of image paths and call start() to make it rain bananas or frogs or anything you can imagine!

 Compatible with all the [browsers that support canvas](http://caniuse.com/#feat=canvas).